Your Ultimate Guide to Menton France: The Pearl of the French Riviera and The Most Citrusy City

 We chose to drive from Vicenza, Italy as it was only a 5-hour trip made easy by the beautiful scenery of western Italy.
 Small towns appeared on the mountainside and it was reminiscent of Coastal California.
 Sometimes I can’t believe people live in places like this!

-Menton is most renowned for the Menton Lemon.
-Interestingly, these lemons are geographically protected and never leave Menton.
-Consequently, chefs utilize them for cooking and preparing food in the local area.
 Moreover, high above the town in the Garavan area, small citrus orchards managed by Maison Gannac can be found.
 Additionally, you’ll notice nurseries scattered throughout the hillside.
 Mimosa and fresh flowers line the streets, creating an incredible sight and it’s such a sight to take in with the golden hues of the old town.
-As the day ends, the view becomes unbelievable when the sun sets.

 The Climate and the Language

-Our Airbnb was right in the heart of Menton and although there are a copious amount of places to choose from, this was perfect for us.
+Our VRBO was right in the heart of Menton and although there are a copious amount of places to choose from, this was perfect for us.
 Subsequently, we worked with our host to secure passes for the Fete Du Citron, which was essential as our Airbnb was right on the parade route.
 Indeed, we lucked out with this!

 Walking around Menton, you’ll notice you have two very distinct sides.
 The old town and the new town.
 As you explore, keep an ear out.
 You’ll hear Italian and French in Menton.
 Turns out over 50% of the population is Italian.
 Historically, this area of France has oscillated between Italian and French control.
 I got by with what little Italian I can speak and my husband got away with speaking choppy French to the locals without an issue.
 Above all, Everyone was incredibly kind.

-As you embark on the journey of discovering Menton, it’s crucial to delve into the city’s rich history.
+It’s crucial to delve into the city’s rich history.
 The roots of Menton trace back to the Paleolithic era.
 The Count of Ventimiglia established the first major settlement in the 11th century.
 Subsequently, the Republic of Genoa incorporated it.

 Over time, the rule shifted to the Prince of Monaco from 1346 to 1860.
 For six centuries, Menton remained a part of Monaco.
 A significant turning point in Menton’s history came in 1860 when it was sold to France for four million francs.
 This transition transformed Menton from a frontier town into an integral part of France.

-Interestingly, Queen Victoria of England developed a fondness for Menton.
-Her inaugural visit in the spring of 1882 was driven by the region’s climate and its beautiful gardens.
-As you explore Menton, you’ll find an abundance of gardens to visit.
-Villa Hanbury, a favorite location for Queen Victoria, is one such example.
-Her visits significantly influenced other English visitors to the area, leading to the transformation of Menton into a health resort for the British.”
+As you set about in Menton, you’ll find an abundance of gardens to visit.
+Villa Hanbury, a favorite location for Queen Victoria, is one example.
+Her visits significantly influenced other English visitors to the area, leading to the transformation of Menton into a health resort for the British

 You can reach Menton in a variety of ways.
 If you choose to drive, you’ll find the journey to Menton easy and rewarding.
 No matter which direction you come from, you’ll enjoy beautiful views.

-Firstly, if you are flying, the best airport to fly into is Nice.
+If you are flying, the best airport to fly into is Nice.
 There are a fair amount of airlines that fly into Nice (NCE) airport.
-Secondly, from there, you can easily catch a cab from Nice Airport to the train station.

 Interestingly, less than 500 meters apart, a dedicated pedestrian walkway takes just 7 minutes to reach the station from Terminal 1.

-From there, you can take this to Nice Ville Train Station and hop on a regional train heading into Menton.
+From there, you can take this to Nice Ville train station and hop on a regional train heading into Menton.
 It’s worth noting that regional trains arrive every 30 Minutes.

 Places to Eat and Drink in Menton